percona/pmm/docs/use/qan/panels/details.md

 - MongoDB: JSON only.
 - PostgreSQL: Not supported.

-Starting with PMM 2.33.0, for MySQL, the *Explain* tab is supported without the *Examples* enabled.
-If a query in the *Explain* tab contains sensitive data, placeholders will replace them.
-Before you can run Explain, you must specify the values for these placeholders.
-This image illustrates the query with placeholders.
+The **Explain** tab for MySQL queries works without enabling **Examples**.
+For security, sensitive data appears as placeholders that you must fill in before running Explain:

 ![!image](../../../_images/PMM_Query_Analytics_Tabs_Explain_With_Placeholders.png)